kubernetes/community/keps/sig-node/0014-runtime-class.md

 There are 3 categories of fields that may be included in the `RuntimeClassSpec`:

-1. **Runtime parameters** - These fields control the behavior of the runtime in some way, including configuring arbitrary options in the runtime (`Parameters`), and eventually specifying resource overhead.
+1. **Runtime setup** - These fields control the behavior of the runtime in some way, including configuring arbitrary options in the runtime (`Parameters`), and eventually specifying resource overhead.
 This is the focus of this initial proposal.
 2. **Compatibility validation** - These fields declare support for various features, and pods are